 The academy utilised the voucher scheme set up by the DfE to support families eligible for free school meals.
-After a 'stuttering' start, virtually all of our eligible parents took full advantage of this scheme including the arrangements made for the holiday periods.
+Virtually all of our eligible parents took full advantage of this scheme including the arrangements made for the holiday periods.
 There is no doubt that this was a valuable support to those families in need.